mjordan/islandora_repository_reports/modules/islandora_repository_reports_examples/README.md

-# People Currently in Space Data Source Plugin for Islandora Repository Reports
+# Example Data Source Plugins for Islandora Repository Reports

-Example Data source plugins for the Islandora Repository Reports module.
-Includes data source plugins that:
+Example data source plugins for the Islandora Repository Reports module.
+Includes plugins that:

 * render a sample pie chart from static data
 * render a sample pie chart from random data
 * render a sample bar chart from random data
 * render a sample tabular report
 * fetches a list of people currenly in space from http://open-notify.org/Open-Notify-API/ and renders it as a pie chart.

 ## Requirements